nagasudhirpulla/taming_python/blog/skills/folium_geojson.md

 In this post we will learn how to draw GeoJSON paths in **folium** maps.
 See [this](https://nagasudhir.blogspot.com/2021/07/introduction-to-folium-for-interactive.html) post to learn about folium libary basics

 ### Files used in this example
+Place the following files in the same folder of the python file to run this code example
 * [states_india.geojson](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/states_india.geojson)
 * [srilanka.geojson](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/srilanka.geojson)

-### Initialize a folium map object with map center and zoom
+### Create map layer with geojson data
 Lets create a simple folium map object
 ```python
 import folium